How does a reboiler heater work?

 - Suitable for vacuum operation and high vaporisation rate up to about 80% of the feed.

 Sterling TT designs and manufactures bespoke kettle reboiler heat exchangers to suit your specific application.

-Fired reboiler is a pressure vessel filled with process fluids, and has tubes running through the vessel.
-The tubes heat up the process fluids as per the process requirements.
+A fired reboiler is a pressure vessel filled with process fluids and has tubes running through the vessel.
+The tubes heat the process fluids as per the process requirements.
 A pump is required to circulate the column liquid through the heat transfer tubes.

 A forced circulation reboiler requires a pump to push the liquid to circulate through the reboilers.
 Depending on the process liquid, this is useful as the flow may be either once-through or recirculating.
 We can locate this reboiler type far from the main column.

 Benefits of the forced recirculation reboiler: